apnadkarni/blt/doc/palette.rst

     Same as **-colorfile** option.

   **-colordata** *dataString*
-    Specifies the data for the color portion of the palette.
-The exact format of *dataString* is determined by the **-colorformat** option.
+    Specifies the data for the color look-up table.
+The format of *dataString* is specified by the **-colorformat** option.

   **-colorfile** *fileName*
-    Specifies the file to read data for the color portion of the palette.
+    Specifies a file that contains data for the color look-up table.
-    The exact format of *dataString* is determined by the **-colorformat** option.
+    The format of *fileName* is specified by the **-colorformat** option.
 The data isn't read and loaded until the palette is used.

   **-colorformat** *formatType*